Note: if you make the stock with a bouillon cube, only add 1/4 of a cube or what would be meant for 125 ml, otherwise it will be too salty.

 Cut off the ends of the asparagus stems (2-3 cm).
 Heat some oil in a pan and add the asparagus.
 Cook for 3-4 minutes on medium heat, then remove from the pan and set aside.

-Pour the broth into a pot, add the miso paste, and half of the prepared sauce.
+Pour the broth into a pot, add the miso paste, and the prepared sauce.
 To help the miso paste dissolve better, you can put the miso in a strainer, submerge it in the broth, and stir with a spoon until it dissolves.

-Cook for 3-4 minutes, then add the noodles and boil according to the time indicated on the package.
+Cook for 3-4 minutes.
 Towards the end, add the kimchi and the cooked protein.

-Once the noodles are tender, pour the soup into bowls.
 Cut the eggs in half and place them on top, add the asparagus, and sprinkle with chopped chives and black sesame seeds.

 Time: 20 min